Raku/problem-solving/PATH-TO-RAKU.md

 ### Extensions

-The extension `.rk` for scripts, and `.rkm` for modules, will become the defacto standards for files containing `Raku` code.
-The old `.pm` and `.pm6` extensions will continue to be supported for 6.e.
-In 6.f, the `.pm` and `.pm6` extensions should be marked as DEPRECATED, causing a message to be generated when the module is loaded.
+The extension `.rk` for scripts, `.rkm` for modules, and `.rd` for documentation (POD6) will become the defacto standards for files containing `Raku` code or documentation.
+The old `.pm`, `.pm6` and `.pod6` extensions will continue to be supported for 6.e.
+In 6.f, the `.pm`, `.pm6` and `.pod6` extensions should be marked as DEPRECATED, causing a message to be generated when the module is loaded.

 On Windows some more trickery may be involved to mark a script with the `.rk` extension as executable.